mgtrrz/echome/README.md

 format=table
 ```

-Code for the CLI exists in the [echome-cli repository](https://github.com/mgtrrz/echome-cli).
+The source code for the CLI is in [echome-cli repository](https://github.com/mgtrrz/echome-cli).
 Install it with `pip install echome-cli` and run it with `echome`.

 #### Example commands